oscal-compass/compliance-trestle/docs/cli.md

 `trestle partial-object-validate` allows the validation of any sub-element/attribute using element path.

-Using the example above `trestle partial-object-validate -f results.json -e asssesment-results.results`.
+Using the example above `trestle partial-object-validate -f results.json -e assessment-results.results`.

 The file is not required to be in the trestle directory or required to be a specific file name.